Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Wine rated 96/100

-Refinement and power in a stylish balance with exemplary value for money.
-2023-2043
+Refined elegance and power in perfect harmony, offering exceptional value for money.
+2023–2043

 About the estate:

-The château has belonged to the state since 1909 and houses a vocational school specializing in agriculture and viticulture.
-The Republic's viticulture school thus takes great care of its most precious jewel, and its renewed technical team has further refined the winemaking process, producing wines that explain why, in 1855, the vintage topped the list of first growths.
-If you have the opportunity, ask to taste the confidential Muscadelle cuvée, with its strange and magnificent aroma.
+The château has been owned by the state since 1909 and is home to a vocational school specializing in agriculture and viticulture.
+The Republic’s viticulture school thus cares for its most precious gem, and its renewed technical team has further refined the winemaking process, producing wines that help explain why, in 1855, this vintage topped the list of First Growths.
+If you have the opportunity, ask to taste the exclusive Muscadelle cuvée, with its strange and magnificent aroma.

 Decanter